cynotek/pygame-platformer/README.md

 - Design a complex standard level.
 Your level should be at least 60 blocks long.
 - Create levels which takes place on a different planets.
 You can modify the gravity and terminal velocity in the level data to create the physics you want.
 (A gravity of less than 1 will make the world 'bouncier'.)
 Use space-themed backdrops for your levels.
 - Create a game with at least 4 levels total.
 Levels should be significantly different in layout and each should be at least 60 block long.
-- Display lives with a character icon x number of lives.
+- Display lives in the format [character icon] x [number of lives].
 - Display actual hearts to show health.
 Show empty hearts when health is not full.
 - Let the 'S' key toggle sound effects (jump, get coin, etc.) on and off.
 Show a little speaker/mute icon with game stats to indicate the current state of sound effects.
 - Let the 'M' key pause and unpause level theme music.
 Show a little note icon (crossed out or uncrossed) with game stats to indicate the current state of music.